Hashtags - Still helpful or dead?

 Then comes businesses and their use of the platform.
 Monetization then changed the algorithm to fit the needs of the platform itself (a business) as well as the businesses paying for the same effect — which includes both companies and individual influencers.

-When an influencer creates an account, they essentially niche themselves down into one category where they can create a focused community and also a clear partner for other companies in the industry to work with.
+When an influencer creates an account, they essentially niche themselves down into one category where they can create a focused community around their topic of choice.
 This means that users need to be able to find the influencers and companies they want to align with.
 For example, you’ll see a lot of “wellness” or “fitness” influencers.
-This means that they have dedicated themselves to a pretty specific type of content and have also opened the door for other companies in the industry to partner with them.

 “How does this relate to hashtags?”, you ask.